-We also consider the behavior of the bias-aware \ac{CI} under high dimensional asymptotics where $k\gg n$, and $(w_i,z_i')'$ are independent over $i$ with eigenvalues of the variance matrix bounded away from zero and infinity.
-We derive the rate at which the optimal \ac{CI} shrinks in the case where $\Pen(\gamma)$ is an $\ell_p$ norm.
-We show that, in the case where $k\gg n$ and $C$ does not shrink with $n$, the optimal \ac{CI} shrinks more slowly than $n^{-1/2}$, so that the bias term asymptotically dominates.
-Furthermore, we show that, in the $\ell_1$ case, this rate cannot be improved even if one imposes the same $\ell_1$ bound in the regression of $w_i$ on $z_i$, as well as a certain degree of sparsity in both of these regressions.
+We also employ the high-dimensional asymptotics to study rates of convergence of the bias-aware \acp{CI} when $\Pen(\gamma)$ is an $\ell_p$ norm.
+We show that if $k\gg n$ and $C$ does not shrink with $n$, the optimal \ac{CI} shrinks more slowly than $n^{-1/2}$, so that the bias term asymptotically dominates; accounting for bias in \ac{CI} construction thus cannot be avoided even in large samples.
+Furthermore, we show that, in the $\ell_1$ case, this rate cannot be improved even if one additionally imposes the same $\ell_1$ bound in the propensity score regression of $w_i$ on $z_i$, as well as a certain degree of sparsity in both regressions.